November 12, 2021

 The very cool Chris Coudret, seated facing the desk, in likely his one and only visit to the bitchin’ downstairs man fort.

 Chicago – I already had at my fingertips all of my brother’s albums as well as my ever-growing collection.
-My brother’s local friend also lent him some LPs, and when he went off to a year overseas I ended up with a lot of the records in the downstairs lair.
-Chicagos II and III also were among them but I rarely played them (I played “Color My World” and “Make Me Smile,” but that was about it).
+A local friend lent him some LPs, and when he went overseas for a year I absorbed a lot of those into the downstairs lair.
+Chicago II and III were in the pile but I rarely touched them — mostly “Color My World” and “Make Me Smile,” but that was about it).
 Had forgotten that insanely great horns solo on “(I just Wanna Be) “Free.”
 That entire song has a righteous Godspell fury to it.
 Makes me wanna run real fast barefoot, Daltrey-in-Tommy style.
 I have always been a big fan of CTA, one of the first LPs of my Ute.
 Here is the Early LPs Wade family list (albums on hand when I was about 7 or 8):

 • Abbey Road